-(ii) Internal Audit

-- Reviewed the Group Internal Audit Department ("GIAD")'s annual internal audit plan to ensure principal risks, key entities and functions were adequately identified and covered; the AC approved the annual internal audit plan at its meeting held on 16 November 2022; - Reviewed the recurrent related party transactions review report; - Reviewed the internal audit reports and specific review reports presented by the Internal Auditors which comprise audit findings, potential risks, internal auditors' recommendations and management's committed action plans; Where appropriate, the AC has directed the Management to improve internal controls based on the audit findings and recommendations; - Reviewed the results of follow-up audits performed by the Internal Auditors to monitor the status of management's implementation of those committed action plans; and - Evaluated the performance of GIAD's function and was satisfied in regard to the adequacy of scope and competency. - (iii) Reviewed the recurrent related party transactions that arose within the Group on a quarterly basis to ensure that the amounts transacted were within the mandate approved by the shareholders. - (iv) Reviewed the Circular to Shareholders in relation to the Proposed Renewal of Existing Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature for the Board's approval. - (v) Deliberated on major business risks such as the cranes' on-time delivery performance and material litigation affecting the Group. - (vi) Reviewed the Company's dividend proposal and recommended the same to the Board for approval. - (vii) Reviewed and approved the revised Audit Committee Terms of Reference.
+- (ii) Internal Audit - Reviewed the Group Internal Audit Department ("GIAD")'s annual internal audit plan to ensure principal risks, key entities and functions were adequately identified and covered; the AC approved the annual internal audit plan at its meeting held on 23 November 2023; - Reviewed the recurrent related party transactions review report; - Reviewed the internal audit reports and specific review reports presented by the Internal Auditors which comprise audit findings, potential risks, internal auditors' recommendations and management's committed action plans; Where appropriate, the AC has directed the Management to improve internal controls based on the audit findings and recommendations; - Reviewed the results of follow-up audits performed by the Internal Auditors to monitor the status of management's implementation of those committed action plans; and - Evaluated the performance of GIAD's function and was satisfied in regard to the adequacy of scope and competency. - (iii) Reviewed the recurrent related party transactions that arose within the Group on a quarterly basis to ensure that the amounts transacted were within the mandate approved by the shareholders. - (iv) Reviewed the Circular to Shareholders in relation to the Proposed Renewal of Existing Shareholders' Mandate and Proposed New Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature for the Board's approval. - (v) Deliberated on major business risks such as the cranes' on-time delivery performance and material litigation affecting the Group. - (vi) Reviewed the Company's dividend proposal and recommended the same to the Board for approval. - (vii) Reviewed the revised AC's Terms of Reference. - (viii) Reviewed and monitored all conflict of interest ("COI") situations within the Group.
+The COI review was extended to encompass Directors and Key Senior Management within the Group.
+Enhanced disclosure in connection with any COI or potential COI will be included in the Annual Report of the Company for the year ending 31 December 2024.